 Bikinis hold a special place in my heart.
 Swimwear was the very first market I was assigned to edit when I became a fashion editor, and now, after years of discovering the latest trends, meeting designers, and working on photo shoots, I’ve become quite the bikini expert.
 From retro maillots and barely there bikinis to swim skirts and the return of the low rise, I've seen and tried them all.
 Thus, my Instagram has become a true testament to my ongoing love affair with bikinis.

-This '80s-inspired brief made its way into just about everyone's wardrobe this season, and there's a reason: The deep V-cut rests perfectly above your hips, creating an illusion of length by accentuating your legs.
+This '80s-inspired brief has made its way into just about everyone's wardrobe, and there's a reason: The deep V-cut rests perfectly above your hips, creating an illusion of length by accentuating your legs.
 No need for photo editing when the swimsuit does it for you.

 When it comes to Instagram, I've learned that quiet details can enhance the quality of a post.
 Update your classic two-piece with a unique front-tie detail to elevate a basic bikini top.
 Bonus: The front tie is extremely supportive.